Last updated May 7, 2021

 If you know or are willing to learn to speak Spanish, it’s not a stretch to say that a lot of North Americans could pass for being Colombian.

 It seems that every time I turn around, someone I know is investing in Colombia and making a bunch of money.
 Everyone from real estate developers to guys starting up English schools and even day trading education centers.

-In fact, I’m so intrigued by opportunities in Colombia that I’ve previously held a boots-on-the-ground investment tour there.
-On top of all of the interesting developments I hear about each week, I also like the fact that Colombia is next door to what may well turn out to be the America’s answer to Singapore: Panama.
+In fact, I’m so intrigued by the opportunities in Colombia that I’ve previously held a boots-on-the-ground investment tour there.
+On top of all of the interesting developments I hear about each week, I also like the fact that Colombia is next door to what may well turn out to be America’s answer to Singapore: Panama.